 There are plenty of resources online to help you choose contrasting colors (such as this one), but ideally your church website builder has premade color templates you can choose from.

 And as with fonts, you should be consistent—each page shouldn’t have a different color scheme.
 Does your church already have one or two brand colors in the logo?
 Pick colors that are consistent with it or compliment it.

-Again, this is a good reason to use a church website builder like Faithlife Sites.
-Professional designers make all their templates, so they stay consistent with color, fonts, and styling page to page.
+Again, this is a good reason to use a quality church website builder.
+Professional designers make their templates, so they stay consistent with color, fonts, and styling page to page.